 You can view the basic details of the devices connected to the host, by placing the cursor on it.

-When there is something wrong with the device, the screen will appear as shown so that you can find the details of events that have gone wrong, and correct them.
+When there is something wrong with the device, the screen will appear as below so you can find the details of events that have gone wrong and correct them.

 5.3.1.
 Client Switch Management